tomoleary/hessianaveraging/INSTALL.md

 The code that accompanies the manuscript was developed in 2022-2023 and builds against older versions of `flax`, `optax` and related repos such as `orbax.checkpoint`.
 The first version of this repo contains the code that was used to generate the experiments used in the manuscript.

-In the future, I plan to update the code to work with more modern neural network codes in `jax`.
+In the future, we plan to update the code to work with more modern neural network codes in `jax`.